 Dentists are primarily trained in the care of teeth.
 They are skilled at filling cavities, root canals, regular cleanings, standard x-rays, and some cosmetic procedures.
 Periodontists, sometimes called gum dentists, receive the same training as dentists, but then continue their education to specialize in the care of gums and the bone supporting the teeth.
 For people who experience bleeding or swollen gums, loose teeth, or mouth pain, a periodontist may be able to provide a more effective level of care.
 The services offered by a periodontist include deep pocket cleaning, bone grafting, soft tissue grafting, dental implant placement, and crown lengthening.

 What type of procedures does a periodontist perform?

 Periodontists focus on gum and bone care, preventing and treating disease that affects the gums and supporting bones.
 Untreated, this can result in a loss of teeth.
-Periodontal disease has also been linked to various illnesses and increasing the risks of cardiovascular disease (heart attack and stroke), diabetes, pre-term delivery in pregnancy, and many other health issues.
+Periodontal disease has also been linked to various illnesses and can increase the risk of cardiovascular disease (heart attack and stroke), diabetes, pre-term delivery in pregnancy, and many other health issues.

-Periodontists offer procedures that help people keep their teeth longer.
-This can involve the treatments that include the cleaning of infected root surfaces (root planing), the reversal of lost bone and tissue (regenerative procedures), and the placement and repair of dental implants.
+Periodontists offer procedures that can help people keep their teeth longer.
+Treatments can include the cleaning of infected root surfaces (root planing), the reversal of lost bone and tissue (regenerative procedures), and the placement and repair of dental implants.